jonohill/docker-gh-runner-builder/README.md

 Builder repo for [PasseiDireto/gh-runner](https://github.com/PasseiDireto/gh-runner).

-This repo exists simply to build arm64 images, the built images are otherwise identical.
+This repo was created so that arm64 images could be built.
+The upstream nestybox images seem to be very out of date (and are amd64 only), so these are also re-built to be used as the gh-runner image's base.